If the fool would persist in his folly he would become wise.

 WHY the TAROT?

 I have loved and worked with the tarot for many years.
-From 12 years old, most evenings between school and home I would pour over books of all sorts in my local library.
+From 12 years old, most evenings between school and home I would pour over books of all sorts at my local library.
 The tarot images drew me in and I was fascinated by the strange pictures, wondering what all the many parts meant within the images.

 The archetypal presences also draw me in as I am interested in Jungian psychology and his understanding of the meanings of images as a collective font of subconscious knowledge and arcane teachings.